Keywords

 We will exclude studies that do not define population groups as "at risk.”
 Studies with CGA interventions provided without the explicit involvement of geriatric expertise will not be included.
 Studies that applied partial economic evaluation will be excluded from the review25,27.
 Studies with less than six months of follow-up (time horizon) will be excluded.
 Commentaries, reviews, methodological articles, and editorials will also be excluded.
 We will exclude studies that are conducted on a single disease condition10.

-Using pilot search terms, a preliminary search was conducted on PROSPERO, PubMed, and Embase to identify any similar systematic reviews, either in progress or published, to mitigate the duplication of work.
-However, no on-going studies identical to the present systematic review were found.
-Then, a meticulous search strategy was devised with support from a librarian at Trinity College Dublin and the literature5.
-This strategy was applied across various databases including Embase, MEDLINE, and CINAHL (Supplementary Appendix 2)31.
-Our approach included a manual search of reference sections in the identified studies and searches for cited references.
+A search strategy will be devised with support from a librarian at Trinity College Dublin and the literature5.
+This strategy will be applied across various databases including Embase, MEDLINE, and CINAHL (Supplementary Appendix 2)31.
+Our approach will include a manual search of reference sections in the identified studies and searches for cited references.
 Additionally, relevant databases specific to economic evaluations, such as the Tufts CEA Registry and NHS Economic Evaluation Database, will be explored.
 EndNote 21 will be used to import studies, and Covidence will be utilized to manage search results and remove duplicate records.

 The study selection will be outlined using a PRISMA flow diagram.
 Two authors will independently screen the eligible titles and abstracts.
 The full text of potentially eligible studies will be identified, and a decision to include these full-text articles will be made independently by these two authors.
 Disagreements to include eligible studies will be approved by discussion in the presence of a third or fourth author (DT or RG).
-Figure 1 summarizes the flow of the selection process.
+Figure 1 summarises the flow of the selection process.

 Two reviewers independently will extract data from selected studies using a structured data collection form on COVIDENCE after a pilot study.
 If there are disagreements between the two reviewers, the decision will be made by the third and fourth reviewers.